thannasudhir9/ATSTest/README.md

 10. templates\login.html
 Description :: In this we have the login Page to login into the webapplication.

+11. SimpleWebAppTests.Java
+JUNIT Testing Class File which calls the Methods of Controllers and Services to Check the Methods are properly working.

 Note -
 All the Descriptions of methods and their explanation are written in the java classes documentation in the respective class names.